FroeMic/TUM-IN-Protein-Prediction-1/lectures/112-protein-disorder.md

 Eukaryotes dominate disorder (x4 - x10).
 One reason could be that disorder is one stepping stone of complexity.
 * Disorder allows proteins to have more (different) interaction partners and this intrinsically increases complexity.
-* Bacteria in extreme conditions (heat, salt, ...) are much more similar to other bacteria in the same habitat regarding disorder than to their evolutionary neighbors
+* Bacteria in extreme conditions (heat, salt, ...) are much more similar to other bacteria in the same habitat regarding disorder than to their evolutionary closest homologs.